+1. Products

-- 1. Products - 1.1.
+- 1.1.
 All poultry products sold at PCC under the scope of this standard must come from animals raised in accordance with the animal welfare requirements set forth in section 2. - 1.1.1.
 PCC encourages producers not within the scope of this standard to source meat raised from animals in compliance with the criteria outlined below in section 2. - 1.2.
-All poultry products within the scope of the standard must be certified organic or verified as non-GMO by the Non-GMO Project or another approved certification. - 1.3.
+Vendors within the scope of this standard must adhere to the GE Ingredients and Labeling Standard, specifically the section titled "Animal Products." - 1.3.
 PCC does not accept any poultry products from cloned animals or their offspring. - 1.4.
 Poultry should not contain any artificial colors or flavors, protein binders, preservatives, or chemicals that increase weight, water retention, or mask potential food safety indicators such as color or odor changes. - 1.5.
 PCC encourages vendors to pursue third-party certification programs to verify and add credibility to sustainability and animal welfare claims (e.g., organic, non-GMO, and Animal Welfare Approved). - 1.6.
 Poultry carcasses must not be washed in chlorine or bleach following slaughter or during processing and handling.